ActuallyZach/ComputerScience/README.md

 # Welcome to my Computer Science Page
 ### !!!
 Please only use this website only for reference.
 It is here to help you on concepts you do not understand.
-Copying things will not help you advance in the class and will result in you not learning anything in this class.
+Copying things will not help you advance in the class and will result in you not learning anything from this class.
 ### What is coming in the near future?
 1. Lessons!!
 - I'm going to be writing out my own lessons on stuff I am currently learning so if your stuck on something you can looks through the lessons that will be coming soon